rubenandrebarreiro/rubenandrebarreiro/README.md

 I'm a hard-working and passionate Computer Science and Engineering student with huge dreams! 💻 🖱️

 I did an Integrated Master (BSc. + MSc.
-Bologna Degrees) in Computer Science and Engineering at NOVA School of Science and Technology of NOVA University of Lisbon (FCT NOVA).
+Bologna Degrees) in Computer Science and Engineering at NOVA School of Science and Technology of NOVA University of Lisbon (NOVA SST).
 I'm currently doing a Ph.D. in Information Security at Instituto Superior Técnico of University of Lisbon (IST - UL). 👨‍🎓 🎓

 I'm also a Security Officer at SIBS (Sociedade Inter-Bancária de Serviços): Partner in Payments! 💼 🐱‍💻